 Marqués de Riscal is one of the oldest Rioja wineries.
 Founded in Elciego (Álava) in 1858 by Guillermo Hurtado de Amézaga, from the outset, it has been a point of reference in the winemaking business at both national and international level.
 This wine has been made from Tempranillo: predominant variety with a short growing cycle and delicate cultivation and Graciano: late-ripening variety with a long growth cycle, hardy and high-yielding.
 This is grapes from the old vineyards surrounding the Torre estate, where the Marqués de Riscal winery is currently located.

 Cherry red with a good depth of color and few signs of evolution.
 Intense nose, with hints of dark fruit, spices and slightly toasted nuances.

-We are not licensed to ship to the US and Canada
+We are not licensed to ship to the US, UK or Canada

 Free Delivery Mon-Sat from 9:00 am - Island of St Barths Only -